 The proposed cabinets have air-conditioning fans within the doors.
 The air-conditioning will only operate at times to keep the temperature below certain heated levels so as to keep the equipment cool.
 The air-conditioning units noise levels are expected to only emit levels of noise that would be the similar as a domestic household air-conditioner.
-The air-conditioner doors are also orientated to the west in towards the fields not directed at residential dwellings.
+There is no dwellings within 500 metres of the facility.